-Google has evolved over the past few years.
+Google has evolved over the last few years.
 Many improvements and changes are making the tasks of SEO specialists and present-day marketers more challenging to stay in touch with.

 Google recently rolled out a popup algorithm, to clamp down on invasive mobile popups and kill right-side ads by indexing mobile search results.
 What is the dominant factor in all these changes?

-At the Outbound Conference 2016, Rand Fishkin the founder and former CEO of Moz imparted with attendees, the changes Google made and how SEO specialists and marketers can boost their outcomes in 2017.
+At the Outbound Conference 2016, Rand Fishkin the founder of Moz imparted with attendees, the changes Google made and how SEO specialists and marketers can boost their outcomes in 2017.

-Fishkin urges you to have a dispersed content strategy in place to encourage gaining traffic from various sources.
-This line of action will safeguard you from traffic quotas solely reliant on users searching directly for your brand name.
+Rand urges you to have a dispersed content strategy in place to encourage gaining traffic from various sources.
+This line of action will safeguard you from traffic quotas solely reliant on users searching directly for your company name.

-The development of updated mobile technology is a captivating content format that allows for diversifying traffic.
-Moz videos, for example, are first and foremost published on Wistia, only then on YouTube.
+The development of updated mobile technology is a captivating content medium that allows for diversifying traffic.
+Moz videos, for example, are first and foremost published on Wistia, only then are they put on YouTube.
 They can create traffic from various sources by using this multi-channel strategy.
-At the same token, written content can be published on LinkedIn Pulse, Medium publications and blogs.
-Do bear in mind that it is vital that you adapt your content to various users where they utilise content, irrespective of whether it is on YouTube, guest posting on other blogs or YouTube, to gain links and traffic from different sources in Google search.
+At the same token, written content can be published on Medium publications and blogs.
+Do bear in mind that it is vital that you adapt your new content to various users where they utilise content, irrespective of whether it is on YouTube, guest posting on other blogs or YouTube, to gain links and traffic from different avenues through Google search.

-There are numerous new components displayed on Google search engine pages (SERPs) that make it harder to create more clicks.
+There are many new components displayed on Google search engine pages that make it difficult to create more clicks.
 The Google Answer Box, a component of Google search as well as Carousel results, renders a Google SERP that has less ranking real estate.
-Have a look below; If you search Google and type in the term “blog,” a sizeable portion of the page consists of an Answer box, news stories and Google Ads.
+Have a look below; If you search the term “blog,” most of that page consists of an Answer box, news stories and Google Ads.

-Due to the competitive nature of Google’s real estate, it is more challenging to get onto the first page of the search engine results page, which evidently has increased clickthrough rates than other results.
-It is noteworthy that the first position in Google acquires 33% of search traffic.
+Due to the competitive nature of Google’s real estate, it is more challenging to get onto the first page of the search engine results page, which evidently has increased clickthrough rates than all other results.
+It is noteworthy that the first spot in Google acquires 40% of search traffic.

 What is the answer?
-Altering your keyword targeting plan to ensure that your content is more suited to the ever changing methods people conduct searching on Google.
-The use of keyword research tools like Hubspot’s keywords App and Google AdWords to discern the long, conversational keywords your users are searching for.
-Design a blog post strategy constructed on related topics to ensure that your website is more likely to gain a higher ranking in Google search results.
+Altering your keyword plan to ensure that your content is more suited to the ever changing methods people conduct to search online.
+By using keyword research tools like Hubspot’s keywords App and Google AdWords to discern the long, conversational keywords your users are searching for.
+Design a blog post strategy constructed on related topics to ensure that your website has a far better chance to gain a higher ranking in Google search.

 Plough money into a link building strategy that can scale